JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q25365" title="Gruidae" aliases="crane">
 <param ve-entity eid="Q3259077" title="heron">
 <param ve-entity eid="Q28507" title="Ciconiidae">
-The _Pelargonium_ and its relatives _Geranium_ and _Erodium_ belong to the family _Geraniaceae_.
-The scientific names of these genera indicate their morphological resemblance to long-billed birds and, at least superficially, one another.
-The name _Pelargonium_ comes from the Greek _pelargos_ (“stork”), which alludes to the plant’s long, beak-shaped fruit.
-Similarly, _Geranium_ from _géranos_ (“crane”) and _Erodium_ from _erodios_ (“heron”) describe the columnar fruit capsules that characterize some of their species.
-This kind of columnar capsule, which is visible in the dried pelargonium specimen, at right, emerges from the center of the flower to promote seed distribution.
+The _Pelargonium_ and its relatives _Geranium_ and _Erodium_ belong to the family Geraniaceae.
+The scientific names of these genera indicate their morphological resemblance to long-billed birds and, to some degree, each other.
+The name _Pelargonium_ comes from the Greek _pelargos_ (“stork”), which alludes to the plant’s long, beak-shaped seedpods.
+Similarly, _Geranium_ from _géranos_ (“crane”) and _Erodium_ from _erodios_ (“heron”) describe columnar fruit capsules that are found in some species.
+This columnar capsule, visible in the dried pelargonium specimen, at right, emerges from the center of the flower and aids in seed dispersal.
 <param ve-image url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/images/11654__Botany_U_1336491.jpeg" region="pct:20,10,30,30" attribution="Naturalis Biodiversity Center" title="The dried specimen on this herbarium sheet shows the beak-shaped fruit for which the pelargonium was named.
 Pelargonium alchemilloides (L.) L'Hér.">

 <param ve-entity eid="Q506" title="flower" aliases="flowers">